shsra430/SQLChallenges/Case Study 2 - Pizza Runner/Solutions.md

 - The solution query for makes use of CTE as well as a subquery.
 The innermost query is used to convert comma separated ingredient list of toppings to long form.
 - This is then joined with pizza_toppings to get the names of the toppings.
 Using the CTE, the final query joins with pizza_recipes & pizza_names to get the pizza name.
 - The GROUP_CONCAT() is used to re-group toppings into a comma separated list for each of the two pizza types.
--  *Cheese & Muschroom are two ingredients that are common to both Meat & Vegetarian pizzas at Danny's House.*

 #####  2. What was the most common exclusion ?
 <img width="167" alt="image" src="https://user-images.githubusercontent.com/54994083/179616299-53262146-206c-410d-84e8-30320593fa24.png">

+- *Cheese seems to be the ingredient that is most commonly excluded and it is to be noted that it is one of the ingredients that is common to both pizza types.
+It may be a good idea for the business to include a **lactose-free** option on the menu which will make the process of ordering more straightforward.*
 ##### Process
 ````sql
 SELECT